 My friends have accomplished multiple projects during this pandemic.
 Some have done major cleaning and organizing.
 Others have ready many books.
-My biggest accomplishments have been more than two dozen webinars and virtual gatherings that I’ve hosted, moderated, or been a panelist on for both the Stage Managers’ Association and the United States Institute for Theatre Technology.
+My biggest accomplishments have been over two dozen webinars and virtual gatherings that I’ve hosted, moderated, or been a panelist on for both the Stage Managers’ Association and the United States Institute for Theatre Technology.
 Meanwhile, my house is a disaster.
 I keep saying I’m going to do more organizing, beyond our camping gear that has gotten a bit refreshed (and a new shed we put together for its storage).
 I especially keep meaning to sort through the out-of-town and stage management gear that is piled up in my guest room/Zoom office.
 When this Rhymes with Orange cartoon popped up earlier this summer, my husband and I felt seen.
 It now lives in perpetuity on our fridge:

 I do miss reading books.
 With the best of intentions, I joined the Stage Managers’ Book Nook Facebook group, within days of its being created in October 2018.
 Generally, the group recommends a book a month.
 I did great for the first one – in hindsight, the choice of Station Eleven has been eerie to think about given our current situation.
 I don’t think I could read it again right now, but boy it was food for thought of how theatre people would deal with a post-apocalyptic world.
 I then read about half of All the Light We Cannot See in time for our discussion….and didn’t finish it for many months after that, though I enjoyed it and carried it to multiple out-of-town gigs.
 I was in the process of re-reading The Curious Incident of the Dog in the Night-Time when the pandemic hit.
 Even with my extended borrowing time (due to library branch closures), I still never finished my second read through.

 During some virtual stage manager discussion in May, someone recommended that every stage manager (or every theatre artist) should read Everything was Possible: The Birth of the Musical FOLLIES.
 I dutifully put it on my Goodreads to-read list.
 Fast forward a month or so, and a member of our Facebook group offered up a free copy of the same book.
 I was the first to respond and it was soon shipped off to me.
 However, with the state of our postal system as it is, with my “informed delivery” tracking, I could see it SITTING in a Chicago post office branch for ten days with no movement.
 I finally received it earlier this month.
 With the pressure to send on down to the next person in line, I’ve devoted more time to reading lately than I had the rest of the summer.
-It helped that I got away from all technology this past week, and then Sunday I took a “me” day and spent a good chunk of it finishing the book.
+It helped that I got away from all technology this past week, and then today I took a “me” day and spent a good chunk of today finishing the book.
 I need to ship it off soon to the next reader in line, but I’m strongly considering buying another copy for myself.
 I’ve also had the attention span of a gnat lately, so it was refreshing to have that much focus for a couple days of reading.
 It’s definitely a skill set I’ve got to build back up from “The Great Pause” we’re in.

 First off, it was nice to be immersed in a show’s production again, even if not my own.
 It’s been more than five months since our industry came to a crashing halt, and I personally have just passed the six month mark since I was involved with a production.
 (I accepted work that wouldn’t conflict with the spring USITT convention that was ultimately canceled, so it’s been longer for me.)
 The book chronicles Ted Chapin’s experience as a production assistant on the original Broadway production, much of it taken from a journal he kept for college credit.
 While he had no desire to be a stage manager, in order to have the observation accessibility, he accepted the PA position.
 This of course brings up the current hot-button issue of how many Equity stage managers accept low-paying off-contract PA positions on Broadway now, for a foot in the door…and how our industry currently allows it.
 Trust me, there’s been much discussion.

---Spoiler Alert: if you haven’t read the book yet, proceed with your own caution --
+–Spoiler Alert: if you haven’t read the book yet, proceed with your own caution —

 It was also interesting to see the production process through the eyes of someone who may or may not have been familiar with what he was experiencing.
 He was not Equity, so did not attend the first day’s meeting of Equity members.
 I question whether he got the details right, as he wrote: